Liz Anderson: Early career

 In 1957, the family moved to Sacramento, California.
 The limited popularity at the time of country music in California led Anderson to start writing songs.
-Casey was a member of the Sheriff's posse, which was going to take part in the National Centennial Pony Express Celebration.
+Casey was a member of the sheriff's posse, which was going to take part in the National Centennial Pony Express Celebration.
 Casey convinced his wife to write a song in honor of the Pony Express.
 The song was named the official song.

 Anderson began publishing her songs and made friends within the burgeoning country music community in Bakersfield during the early 1960s.
 Some of the first hits from her pen were "Be Quiet Mind" by Del Reeves and "Pick of the Week", which was recorded by Roy Drusky in 1964.
 In 1965, Merle Haggard recorded her song "All My Friends Are Gonna Be Strangers".
 She won a BMI award for the song.
 Anderson published over 260 songs during her career and earned five BMI awards.
 Anderson also wrote Conway Twitty's first country hit, "Guess My Eyes Were Bigger Than My Heart".
 Many major country artists of the 1960s recorded at least one of her songs on their albums, including Charley Pride, Tammy Wynette, Ernest Tubb, Loretta Lynn, George Jones, Skeeter Davis, Waylon Jennings, Kitty Wells, Connie Smith, Faron Young, The Browns, Porter Wagoner, Jerry Lee Lewis, and Bill Anderson.
-She was also friends with Chart Records owner Slim Williamson (where daughter Lynn recorded) and provided many of the label's artists with songs including Connie Eaton, LaWanda Lindsey, and Billy "Crash" Craddock.
+She was also friends with Chart Records owner Slim Williamson (where daughter Lynn recorded) and provided many of the label's artists with songs, including Connie Eaton, LaWanda Lindsey, and Billy "Crash" Craddock.
 Singers who recorded her material in later years included Lorrie Morgan and Mary Lou Turner.

-Anderson demo vocals were noticed by RCA producer Chet Atkins who signed her to RCA in 1965.
-Almost forty at the time, Anderson's year of birth was slightly lowered to 1930 in publicity materials of the era.
-Anderson's two initial singles fared well and her third, "Game of Triangles", with Bobby Bare and Norma Jean became a top 5 hit.
-In April 1967, Anderson again had a top 5 Country hit, "Mama Spank".
+Anderson demonstration vocals were noticed by RCA producer Chet Atkins, who signed her to RCA in 1965.
+Almost 40 at the time, Anderson's year of birth was slightly lowered to 1930 in publicity materials of the era.
+Anderson's two initial singles fared well, and her third, "Game of Triangles", with Bobby Bare and Norma Jean became a top-five hit.
+In April 1967, Anderson again had a top-five country hit, "Mama Spank".
 Among Anderson's most popular recordings were "Go Now Pay Later" (1966), "The Wife of the Party" (1967), "Tiny Tears" (1967), "Thanks A Lot For Tryin' Anyway" (1968) (written by Jim Glaser; one of her few hits written by someone else), and "Husband Hunting" (1970).

-Around this same time her only child, daughter Lynn, was rising as a country singer.
-Anderson wrote a number of her daughter's early hits, including her 1967 debut single "Ride, Ride, Ride", as well as her first big hit, the top 5 "If I Kiss You (Will You Go Away)" (also in 1967).
-Liz and Lynn had a top 25 duet with "Mother May I" in 1968, and appeared together on a Mother's Day episode of the Lawrence Welk Show that May.
+Around this same time, her only child, daughter Lynn, was rising as a country singer.
+Anderson wrote a number of her daughter's early hits, including her 1967 debut single "Ride, Ride, Ride", as well as her first big hit, the top-five "If I Kiss You (Will You Go Away)" (also in 1967).
+Liz and Lynn had a top-25 duet with "Mother May I" in 1968, and appeared together on a Mother's Day episode of the Lawrence Welk Show that May.
 Lynn would later have her biggest success in the 1970s, becoming one of country music's most successful female vocalists.